 Sue joined Consumer in April 2007 after more than 25 years in print journalism.
 Sue was formerly the Editor of Sunday News, Sunday Star Times and the Herald on Sunday.
 She says there are strong parallels between consumer advocacy and journalism.
 Her key role is to ensure Consumer remains relevant and an important part of Kiwi lives.

 Karen first joined Consumer in 2007 and is now on her second stint with us, returning in 2012.
-Karen is responsible for sourcing funding for key business development projects and manages the ‘Consumer Recommends’ product endorsement programme.
-She also oversees the Consumer NZ marketing programme, PR and customer-service activity with the aim of maximising revenue from membership and sales to support our research, testing and advocacy programme.
+Karen is responsible for maximising revenue from membership and other sources to support Consumer's research, testing and advocacy programme.
+She oversees the Consumer business development and business endorsement programmes as well as PR and customer-service activity.

 Scott has been a Consumer member for many years and joined us in January 2010.
 He is responsible for managing our technology infrastructure, website strategies and developments.
-Scott has a mix of experience having worked in the financial and advertising sectors, including 10+ years managing technology and web site initiatives.
-Scott has a keen interest in website usability, cloud based solutions and is an active social media user, particularly Twitter.
+Scott has a mix of experience having worked in the financial and advertising sectors, including 10+ years managing technology and website initiatives.
+Scott has a keen interest in website usability, cloud-based solutions and is an active social media user, particularly Twitter.